 And if you think you will encounter unusually large flocks of small, yellow birds singing their hearts out when you visit the Canary Islands, I’m afraid I have some more bad news for you.
 The Romans reached these islands off the coast of Africa by boat and the Spanish name of Islas Canarias probably derived directly from the Latin name of Canariae Insulae, meaning “Island of the Dogs”.
 One theory, recorded by Roman historian Pliny the Elder, is that a king of Mauretania named the island for the large numbers of dogs living there.
 It is thought that the dogs he was referring to were probably a species of monk seal which were called canis marinus (sea dog) in Latin.
 Sadly, the seals can no longer be found on the islands but the name has stuck – and visitors will still not be mobbed by singing canaries.

 If you don’t believe me and want to go and check on the canary situation for yourself, then now would be a good time to enter the Shine Again competition being run by Turismo de Canarias.
 Until the end of July, you have a chance to win one of seven Canary Island holidays - the hardest part will be to choose which island you’d prefer to visit.
-Gran Canaria is the largest of the islands with history, beaches, mountains and a buzzing cityscape in Las Palmas; El Hierro is renowned for its diving; La Palma is nicknamed the green isle and is paradise for stargazers; La Gomera’s green forest is home to many species that are found nowhere else in the world; Tenerife is known for its craggy volcanic interior landscape and black sand beaches; Fuertaventura offers miles of pristine white sand beaches and whitewashed traditional architecture; while Lanzarote offers a spectacular moonscape of black volcanic soil and the most unusual vineyards you will ever see, as well as sandy beaches.
+Gran Canaria has history, beaches, mountains and a buzzing cityscape in Las Palmas; El Hierro is renowned for its diving; La Palma is nicknamed the green isle and is paradise for stargazers; La Gomera’s green forest is home to many species that are found nowhere else in the world; Tenerife is the largest of the Canarias, known for its craggy volcanic interior landscape and black sand beaches; Fuertaventura offers miles of pristine white sand beaches and whitewashed traditional architecture; while Lanzarote offers a spectacular moonscape of black volcanic soil and the most unusual vineyards you will ever see, as well as sandy beaches.
 So choose your island, log on, and enter the Shine Again competition – I will expect a postcard from you if you win though!

 Rather like island flora and fauna, cut off from their mainland cousins, I love how island cuisine always develops quirky local dishes that are unknown (or little known) outside the island itself.
 The Canary Islands benefited from the dual influence of north Africa just to the east, and Spanish colonial influences, leading to all sorts of interesting dishes like bienmesabe (an almond cream dessert) – I mean how can you resist a dessert with a name that can be translated as “tastes good to me!”?
 But the dish most closely associated with the Canary Islands is papas arrugadas which translates as “wrinkled potatoes”.
 The dish consists of baby potatoes boiled in their skin in heavily salted water until the skin wrinkles.
 Originally, the salted water that the potatoes were boiled in was sea water, but unless you live by the beach, using plain tap water and coarse sea salt works just as well – but bear in mind that it is the saltiness of sea water that you are aiming for when you baulk at the amount of salt suggested in the recipe!
 The potatoes are served with a lightly spiced sauce called mojo.
 Mojo is a collective name for a range of Canarian sauces ranging from green to orange to red which consist (in their most basic version) of olive oil, garlic, salt paprika and cumin but can additionally be flavoured with chilli peppers or cilantro as well as vinegar or lemon juice.
 I opted for the less spicy but wonderfully fresh cilantro option, but you can tinker with the recipe until you find a flavour combination that you like.
 Don’t skimp on the quality of your ingredients – in particular your potatoes, but also your vinegar (I used a fantastic Spanish sherry vinegar by La Chinata, made from Palomino grapes, which came in my Foodies Larder hamper that I blogged about previously).
 The end result of this deceptively simple dish was quite astonishing – such simple but strong flavours!
 Earthy, nutty little potatoes; fresh cilantro; and tart vinegar, all bound together with sea salt – a range of flavours as diverse as the Canary islands themselves.
 A perfect side dish for grilled meat or (in our case) grilled salmon fillets.